-A baby refusing the bottle can be frustrating and worrisome.
+A bottle strike can be frustrating and worrisome.
 We wonder whether he’s gaining enough weight, and the change of schedule becomes a hassle to our day.
 Sometimes we even think this is their way of “testing” us and feel even more determined to win the battle.

 But that’s rarely a successful way to do it.
 Find different ways for your child to take the bottle, from feeding in different rooms to eliminating nighttime feedings.
 See if you have better luck offering milk in smaller amounts, and try offering it with solids or in a different cup.